baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

         }
     }

 To reverse ``TransformByte`` we only need to calculate the result for all 256 potential values of the master key character given the initial ``generate_key``, then compare the result to the desired ``generate_key`` result and see if they match.
-Of course we can do multiple iterations of ``GenerateKey`` too:
+Of course we can easily reverse multiple iterations of ``GenerateKey`` too.
+The following ``PotentialMasterKeys`` generates all master keys for a given plaintext-ciphertext-pair and the nr of iteration (the number of times ``GenerateKey`` was called to generate the ``generate_key`` used to encrypt the plaintext):

     def reverseTransformByte(gc_before, gc_after, nr_iterations):
         valid_mc = []